catwell/cw-lua/cwbase/README.md

 You need a bignum library.
 If you do not provide one, cwbase will use [lbc](http://webserver2.tecgraf.puc-rio.br/~lhf/ftp/lua/#lbc).

+This repository includes tedbigint, a pure Lua bignum library modified to be compatible with cwbase.
+Note that tedbigint is *not* installed by the cwbase rockspec (lbc is).

+The test suite requires [cwtest](https://github.com/catwell/cwtest).

 ## Usage

 ### Convert from a base to a bignum